 “Do you have a beginners only class?”

 No, we have a very mixed bunch with abilities ranging from white to black belts.
 We all train together so you may end up training with a fellow white belt or a black belt.
 The higher grades always aim to help the lower ranks.
 We are here to learn together.

 “How much will it cost to train?”

 The first session is free.
 In effect, you try before you buy.

-After that, the fee is £5 for adults and £3 for under 18s, students etc.
+After that, the fee is £5 for two hours of instruction.

 After a few weeks of training, you choose to stick with it, you will need to get a license, which we arrange via the club.
 This includes your insurance certificate.